vanessafcosta/slotu-http4k/README.md

 You will achieve these by working through a sequence of exercises and challenges.

+## What is http4k?

+Http4k is a Kotlin library we can use to build web applications using Kotlin.
+Similar to Flask (Python), Sinatra (Ruby), or Express (JavaScript), the main job of a web application written with http4k is to handle HTTP requests sent from a client, do something with it, and return an HTTP response to the client.

+Some concepts and mechanisms to handle requests and build responses, which you might have previously used, are also present in http4k, though perhaps in a slightly different form:
+ * [Lenses](https://www.http4k.org/guide/concepts/lens/) are used to extract request parameters (query and body parameters), request headers, and other things.
+ * [View model and templating engines](https://www.http4k.org/guide/howto/use_a_templating_engine/) can be used to build templates generating HTML responses.
+ * [Routing](https://www.http4k.org/guide/howto/simple_routing/) is used to map HTTP requests' path and method to a function.

+Http4k is a quite young library, and online documentation can be a bit sparse.
+Some of the supporting materials in the challenges below will help to uncover some concepts.
+Don't hesitate to use your coach for help, support or question whenever something feels too challenging.

 ## Sequence

 Work through each of these challenges in sequence.
 Each challenge contains supporting materials to help in the task.